Victim of Financial Fraud? Call Now

 Karen Briggs Allegedly Recommended Unsuitable Investments

-Karen Briggs (CRD #: 1100275), a broker formerly registered with LPL Financial, allegedly recommended unsuitable investments, according to her BrokerCheck record, accessed on March 5, 2025.
+Karen Briggs (CRD #: 1100275), a broker formerly registered with LPL Financial, allegedly made unsuitable investment recommendations, according to her BrokerCheck record, accessed on May 15, 2025.
 Keep reading if you have questions about her alleged conduct as a broker.

 Investor Disputes

-A similar dispute, filed on July 2, 2021, alleged that Karen Briggs gave unsuitable investment recommendations.
-The firm denied this dispute as well.
+A similar dispute, filed on July 2, 2021, alleged that Karen Briggs gave unsuitable investment recommendations, but it was denied by the firm.

 However, investors can still pursue FINRA arbitration and potentially recover their losses even if a firm denies their dispute.